 The College has designed the programme to be flexible, so you are able to start at any time and complete it on a part-time basis.

-The requirements to be met to achieve Fellowship are described in the Fellowship regulations.
+The requirements to be met to achieve Fellowship are described in the Fellowship regulations, and summarised below.
 To gain Fellowship, other than when granted a credit for prior learning or experience, registrars will be required to: